Qowaiv/Qowaiv/specs/Qowaiv.Benchmarks/README.md

 | Regex               | 2,138.8 ns | 14.29 |
 | Regex (with tweaks) | 1,425.3 ns |  9.54 |

-Formatted v.s. umformatted strings have hardly any effect on the durations.
+Formatted v.s. unformatted strings have hardly any effect on the durations.

 | Parse (formatted)   | Mean       | Ratio |
 |-------------------- |-----------:|------:|